itoshkov/itoshkov.github.io/git-tutorial.md

 * bigger, multi-line description of the changes

 Let's suppose we went back and fixed all our commits to have this file.
-Now we can switch back to `c2`, implement the fix and create a new commit (let's say `c5`).
+Now we can switch back to `c2`, implement the fix and create a new commit, let's say `c5`.
 This commit history will now look like this:

 ```
 c0 -- c1 -- c2 -- c3 -- c4